 As of the time of writing, the Straits Times reported that employment expectations among businesses in Singapore have taken a turn for the worse for the last quarter, becoming the most negative level for 2020.
 Hopefully, the companies’ plans and government support may mitigate the actual numbers.

 Business strategy in July-September

 Despite the poor economic and industry situation, more companies are planning to increase budgets for business expansion and digitalisation.
 As going digital is now imperative for companies across industries, budget increment in digitalisation of business processes is a priority, especially for companies more impacted by COVID-19.

-Among the business strategies that the surveyed companies are planning to implement, the top strategy was unsurprisingly, to increase their spending for the digitalisation of their business processes (46%).
+Among the business strategies that the surveyed companies are planning to implement, the top strategy was unsurprisingly, to increase their spending for the digitalisation of their business processes (46 percent).
 Slightly more than four in 10 companies regard business expansion as their second priority in their strategy.
-Other spending priorities were in training (24%) and Investments in Research and Development (18%).
+Other spending priorities were in training (24 percent) and Investments in Research and Development (18 percent).

-IndSights Research also saw that 70% of companies allocated their budget to the digitalisation of business operations.
-In fact, The Straits Times reported that 75% of firms are planning to accelerate digitalisation due to COVID-19.
+IndSights Research also saw that 70 percent of companies allocated their budget to the digitalisation of business operations.
+In fact, The Straits Times reported that 75 percent of firms are planning to accelerate digitalisation due to COVID-19.

 Digitalisation programmes rolled out to support businesses include the Automation Support Package, the E-invoicing grant, the Productivity Solutions Grant, and the SME Go Digital programme.
 You can read more about the programmes in the infographics.